A multitasking terminal for Claude Code

 Spend less time at your desk while your agents stay busy on your computer. crystl for iOS puts all your projects in your pocket: monitor which agents need input, approve access, answer questions, and spawn new agents from anywhere.

-crystl Quest
+crystl quest

 Assemble a party of specialized agents.
 Each brings unique skills, coordinates in shared chat, and executes in parallel, without stepping on each other's toes.